ParallelMaths/parallel/pages/8-04-infinite-hotel.md

 ## 3. Junior Maths Challenge Problem
 <!--- (2013) Q14 --->

-As I mentioned last week, if you are a Year 8 student, then it is likely that you will be taking part in the United Kingdom Maths Trust (UKMT) competition known as the Junior Maths Challenge (JMC).
+As I mentioned in previous Parallelograms, if you are a Year 8 student, then it is likely that you will be taking part in the United Kingdom Maths Trust (UKMT) competition known as the Junior Maths Challenge (JMC).
 If you do particularly well, you might earn yourself a gold, silver or bronze certificate, but you will have to work hard as you will be competing against students from across the country.

 Your teachers will help you prepare for this national maths competition, but in each week's Parallelogram we will always include one UKMT Junior Maths Challenge question.

 ::: problem id=3_1 marks=3
 __3.1__ Each side of an isosceles triangle is a whole number of centimetres.
 Its perimeter has length 20 cm.
 How many possibilities are there for the lengths of its sides?

 * [ ] 3
 * [x] 4